-Response: The Property is an Old Town redevelopment site located on a relatively flat improved parcel of land that is predominately an asphalt parking lot.
+Response: The Property is an Old Town redevelopment site located on relatively flat improved parcels of land.
 Landscaping will consist of low-water use desert appropriate landscaping materials in conformance with established guidelines.

 4. Development should protect the character of the Sonoran Desert by preserving and restoring natural habitats and ecological processes.